chiachang100/BecomeAnEthereumBlockchainDeveloper/README.md

 # Course Title: Mastering Ethereum Course
+This course is based on Andreas M. Antonopoulos and Gavin Wood’s book, "[Mastering Ethereum: Building Smart Contracts and DApps, O'Reilly, 2018](https://ethereumbook.info/)"

 ## Date and Place
 This is an 12-week course on Monday from 6:00 PM - 8:00PM and the exact dates and place of the next course will be announced later.
 Stay tuned!